 Among his most memorable experiences, John accompanied masterclasses given by distinguished singers such as Dame Joan Sutherland, Dame Janet Baker, Dame Elisabeth Schwarzkopf, Sir Peter Pears and Luigi Alva whom he has also accompanied in recital.

-As a Musical Associate for Granada Television, John Woods has credits on a wide range of arts and drama programmes which include "The Dame Joan Hammond Masterclasses", "Coronation Street", "Sherlock Holmes" and "Lost Empires" - the eight-hour serialisation of the J. B. Priestley novel in which he worked with the late Sir Laurence Olivier.
+As a Musical Associate for Granada Television, John notched up credits on a wide range of arts and drama programmes including The Dame Joan Hammond Masterclasses, Coronation Street, Sherlock Holmes and Lost Empires.
+In Lost Empires he worked with the late Sir Laurence Olivier on an eight-hour serialisation of the J. B. Priestley novel of the same name.

 John was appointed to the position of accompanist with Brisbane Concert Choir from the beginning of 2006 on the departure of Bronwyn Brown, who had accompanied the choir since its inception.